microsoft/dstoolkit-mlops-v2/docs/how-to/GettingStarted.md

 * The user of this guide understands basic operations on Azure DevOps, github.com, visual studio code, or an IDE of their choice.
 Use the following guide to familiarize yourself with github [Getting started with your GitHub account](https://docs.github.com/en/get-started/onboarding/getting-started-with-your-github-account).
 Use the following guide to familiarize yourself with visual studio code [Visual Studio Code documentation](https://code.visualstudio.com/docs)

-* An Azure Subscription.
-If you don't have an Azure subscription, create a free account before you begin.
+* Your team has an Azure Subscription within which to host Model Factory.
+If you don't have an Azure subscription, create a free account  by following this link.
 [Free Azure Subscription](https://azure.microsoft.com/en-us/free/search/?ef_id=_k_67e7bdd2a501151df8d8d83b02edc75b_k_&OCID=AIDcmm5edswduu_SEM__k_67e7bdd2a501151df8d8d83b02edc75b_k_&msclkid=67e7bdd2a501151df8d8d83b02edc75b)

-* You have created an app registration needed to create the infrastructure, and operate the AML pipelines.
+* You have created an app registration to be used to operate the infrastructure, and AML build and ci pipelines.

-* You have granted the service principal, at least Contributor, and User Access Administrator on the target subscription in Azure.
+* You have granted the service principal above, at least Contributor, and User Access Administrator on the target subscription in Azure.
-**Use this document as a reference to create an app registration: [Create a Microsoft Entra application and service principal that can access resources](https://learn.microsoft.com/en-us/entra/identity-platform/howto-create-service-principal-portal)
+**Use this document as a reference when creating an app registration: [Create a Microsoft Entra application and service principal that can access resources](https://learn.microsoft.com/en-us/entra/identity-platform/howto-create-service-principal-portal)

 ## Setup your source control environment